Want to get my easy to follow Tech Tips in your email?

 If it’s possible (and practical) to run a cable between the two locations, a wired connection between your computer and router offers a number of benefits.

-In most cases a wired Ethernet connection will likely to be faster and more stable than a WiFi connection, but that isn’t a hard and fast rule.
+In most cases a wired Ethernet connection will likely be faster and more stable than a WiFi connection, but that isn’t a hard and fast rule.
 It all depends on the data transfer speeds supported by your computer’s wired Ethernet port and your router compared to the actual average speed of your device’s WiFi connection.

 In almost all cases I would go with a wired connection between the computer and router if running the cable is practical, even if the WiFi speed is slightly faster.